Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Particle—hole Continuum

 This suppression ensures that in multi-band non-interacting systems, the intensity of the inter-band PHC scales no faster than $q^2$ at small momenta, in accordance with the $f$-sum rule.
-As an example, in Fig. (\ref{fig:PHC_SRO}) we plot the PHC of $\text{Sr}_2\text{Ru}\text{O}_4$ as obtained from Ref.~\onlinecite{husain2023pines}, which behaves as a Fermi liquid.
+As an example, in Fig. \ref{fig:PHC_HK}b we plot the PHC of $\text{Sr}_2\text{Ru}\text{O}_4$ as obtained from Ref.~\onlinecite{husain2023pines}, which behaves as a Fermi liquid.
 Its inter-band PHC is faint and barely discernible above the much stronger intra-band PHC.

-However, in the HK Lindhard function, as described in Eq. \ref{eq:HK_lindhard}, the overlap function $\mathcal{F}$ is replaced by the product of two weight functions, $w^{L}_{\mathbf{k+q}} w^{U}_{\mathbf{k}}$, which behave as step-like functions at low temperatures.
-As a result, all electrons within the single-occupancy region are capable of undergoing inter-band transitions of infinitesimal but non-zero momenta $q$ with no suppression, which makes up the peak in Fig.(\ref{fig:PHC_HK})--that is, the high intensities of inter-band PHC at $\omega = U$.
-We have also checked that if $U$ becomes $\mathbf{k}$-dependent, this hot spot becomes more spread out but in the range of $U_{\mathbf{k}}$, consistent with our argument.
+However, in the HK density response function, as described in Eq. \ref{eq:HK_lindhard}, the overlap function $\mathcal{F}$ is replaced by the product of two weight functions, $w^{L}_{\mathbf{{k+q}}} w^{U}_{\mathbf{k}}$, which behave as step-like functions at low temperatures.
+As a result, all electrons within the single-occupancy region are capable of undergoing inter-band transitions of infinitesimal but non-zero momenta $q$ with no suppression, which makes up the peak in Fig. \ref{fig:PHC_HK}, that is, the high intensities of inter-band PHC at $\omega = U$.
+In the DCA work\cite{gull} , they did not perform the analytical continuation for $q=(0,0)$ and hence the hot-spot we find here could not be studied.
+We have also checked that if $U$ becomes $\mathbf{k}$-dependent $U_{\mathbf{k}}$ , this hot spot becomes more spread out but in the range of $U_{\mathbf{k}}$, consistent with our argument.
 In other words, while electrons in non-interacting systems perceive states on every band distinctly, in the HK model they do not, as the upper band simply emerges from double occupancy.
 That is, in a Mott system, there is no strict orthogonality between the bands as the bands are non-rigid in contrast to a non-interacting system.

 This argument is consistent with the analytical results in Sec.(~\ref{sec:chi}).
 The direct terms of Eq. (\ref{eq:chi_direct}), which correspond to the intra-band PHC, still preserve the same scaling in $q$ as in non-interacting systems.
 Only the cross terms of Eq. (\ref{eq:chi_cross}) correspond to the inter-band PHC that has a different scaling in $q$.
 Consequently, we identify the non-rigidity of the Hubbard bands---rather than the degeneracy of the HK ground state---as the root cause of the hot spot in the spectral function along the $\omega$ axis.